promregator/promregator/README.md

 The Promregator project intends to provide an aggregator-like tool for the Cloud Foundry environment, which allows fetching the Prometheus metrics of a set of *Cloud Foundry app instances*.
-Note that it is not the intention to facilitate scraping of metrics *on platform level*, but support monitoring of metrics *on application level* (if you are looking for platform monitoring, you might find https://github.com/pivotal-cf/prometheus-on-PCF and https://github.com/bosh-prometheus/prometheus-boshrelease interesting).
+Note that it is not the intention to facilitate scraping of metrics *on platform level* (e.g. for monitoring services, which are exposed via BOSH containers on the Cloud Foundry platform), but support monitoring of metrics *on application level* (if you are looking for platform monitoring, you might find https://github.com/pivotal-cf/prometheus-on-PCF and https://github.com/bosh-prometheus/prometheus-boshrelease interesting).

 Here is the list of major features provided: